This article provides step-by-step instructions for adding, inspecting, and changing trusted keys and certificates in PGP Universal 10.5 and above.

-In those cases where your PGP Universal Server cannot find a public key for a particular user on any of the keyservers you have defined as trusted, it will also search the default directories.
+In those cases where the PGP Encryption Server cannot find a public key for a particular user on any of the keyservers you have defined as trusted, it will also search the default directories.
 If it finds a key in one of the default directories, it will trust (and therefore be able to use) that key only if it has been signed by one of the keys in the trusted keys list.

 To enable S/MIME support, the certificate of the issuing Root CA, and all other certificates in the chain between the Root CA and the Organization Certificate, are on the list of trusted keys and certificates on the Trusted Keys and Certificates card.
-PGP Universal Server comes with information on many public CAs already installed on the Trusted Keys and Certificates card.
+The PGP Encryption Server Server comes with information on many public CAs already installed on the Trusted Keys and Certificates card.
 Only in-house CAs or new public CAs that issue user certificates need to be manually imported.
 You can inspect, export (save on your machine), or delete the root certificates at any time.

 Trusted Certificates can be in any of the following formats: .cer, .crt, .pem and .p7b.